valancej/documentation/_pro/quickstart/docker-101.md

 If you're going to explore Docker and Codeship Pro, there are some basic concepts that are worth taking a few moments to learn.

 - **Dockerfiles** are image specifications, essentially blueprints for what is inside of your images and the containers built from those images.
 Dockerfiles are often similar to the commands you would run locally to get an environment working: Adding your code, installing your dependencies, fetching packages, etc. [Learn more about Dockerfiles](https://docs.docker.com/engine/reference/builder/).

 - **Compose/Services file**, alternatively called a Docker Compose file or a Codeship Services file, is a schema for how to orchestrate your containers to build the environment.
 Compose is a product maintained by Docker, whereas a Services file is a Codeship-specific file for defining your CI/CD environment that borrows heavily from Compose syntax.
 [Learn more about codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

 - **Images** are built from Dockerfiles.
-They are saved locally and remotely, via image registries, and are used to orchestrate containers.
+They are saved locally and remotely, via image registries, and are used to define the specification for containers.
 Images compile and save a fully loadable environment for your code to run in, in a standardized way.
-[Learn more about Docker images](https://docs.docker.com/engine/reference/commandline/images/).
+[Learn more about Docker images](https://docs.docker.com/glossary/?term=image).

 - **Containers** are the actually running environments launched from Docker images.
-You can run containers in product, or just locally.
+You can run containers in production, or just locally.
 We  use them in CI/CD with Codeship Pro to let you define your own environments for your project's runtime configuration.
 [Learn more about containers](https://www.docker.com/what-container).

 - **Volumes** are directories mounted either on the host machine or inside your containers (or both) that can share assets between containers.
 Volumes are a useful way to keep data separate from the container itself, so that it can store and persist outside the temporal nature of a container.
 [Learn more about Docker volumes]({{ site.baseurl }}{% link _pro/builds-and-configuration/docker-volumes.md %}).